thephpleague/commonmark/customization/inline-parsing.md

 Inline Parsing
 ==============

-Inline parsers must extend from `AbstractInlineParser` and implement two methods:
+Inline parsers should extend from `AbstractInlineParser` and implement two methods:

 ## getCharacters()